10 Binomial Expressions with “or”

 Meaning: something will happen in the future, although we are not sure when.

-- Katie was sure the police will catch the thief who stole her bicycle sooner or later.
+- Katie was sure the police would catch the thief who stole her bicycle sooner or later.

 Trick or treat